artur-ciocanu/launch.en/help/launch-reference/publishing/builds.md

 ## File Contents

-A Library defines a discreet set of Adobe Experience Platform Launch resources (Extensions, Rules, and Data Elements) that should be included within it.
+A Library defines a discreet set of tag resources (Extensions, Rules, and Data Elements) that should be included within it.

 A Build contains all the module code (provided by the extension developers) and the configuration (entered by you) that is needed to power the resources contained within the Library.
 For example, if an extension provides actions that are not used within your rules, then the code to perform those actions is not contained within the Build.